kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-on-k8s.md

 > - `Helm version` >= `2.10.0`，see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/);
 > - An existing Storage Class in your Kubernetes clusters, use `kubectl get sc` to verify it.
 > - Your cluster can connect to an external network;
-> - Make sure the CSR signing feature be activated in kube-apiserver, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).
+> - The CSR signing feature is activated in kube-apiserver when it is started with the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).

 ### Installation